-John Kellet married Bessie (1848-1912) and there were at least 2 children.
-John Kellett lived at 86 Elizabeth Street, Waterloo in 1890.
+John Kellet (Kellett) married Bessie (1848-1912) and there were at least 2 children.
+He lived at 86 Elizabeth Street, Waterloo in 1890.
 In December 1894 this property, by order of the Mortgagee, was put up for sale.
-John Kellett leased a house at 22 Balfour Street, Chippendale in 1896.
+Kellet leased a house at 22 Balfour Street, Chippendale in 1896.

 Occupation & interests

-In May 1891 Mr John Kellett, Elizabeth Street, Waterloo won a competition for his designs for buildings on a block of land at the corner of Buckland and West Streets, Waterloo.
+Kellet was a builder and contractor.
+In May 1891 Mr John Kellet, Elizabeth Street, Waterloo won a competition for his designs for buildings on a block of land at the corner of Buckland and West Streets, Waterloo.

 Local government service